 Acclaimed New York Times bestselling author Jennifer Haigh (Heat and Light) returns with her timely, highly anticipated new novel, Mercy Street.
 This tense, riveting story follows the disparate lives that intersect at a woman’s clinic, the consuming work and unending dramas of women in crisis inside, and the intensifying anti-abortion protests and threats outside.
-Joining Haigh in conversation is Shannon Rose Selden, a litigation partner with an active pro bono practice focused on women’s reproductive rights and a member of The Center for Fiction’s Board of Directors.
-Writer, commentator, and feminist activist Jamia Wilson will moderate a conversation about Mercy Street, Selden’s work, and the urgent, divisive issue of abortion rights.
+Shannon Rose Selden, a litigation partner with an active pro bono practice focused on women’s reproductive rights and a member of The Center for Fiction’s Board of Directors, joined Haigh in conversation.
+Writer, commentator, and feminist activist Jamia Wilson moderated a discussion about Mercy Street, Selden’s work, and the urgent, divisive issue of abortion rights.

 Jennifer Haigh is the author of the short-story collection News from Heaven and six bestselling and critically acclaimed novels, including Mrs. Kimble, Faith, and Heat and Light, which was named a Best Book of 2016 by the New York Times, the Washington Post, the Wall Street Journal, and NPR.
 Her books have won the PEN/Hemingway Award, the Massachusetts Book Award and the PEN New England Award in Fiction, and have been translated widely.
 She lives in New England.
 Mercy Street is her seventh novel.